thearkabanerjee/Plan-till-2025-end/README.md

 What am I planning to do before the year ends
 1. get done with the web dev part
 2. get done with the blockchain part
-3. get the grades straight for the exams.
+3. get great grades in the exams
 4. run a marathon
 5. Exercise daily